kernkonzept/cons/doc/usage.md

 * `-m <prompt name>`, `--mux <prompt name>`

-  Add a new multiplexer named \<prompt name\>.
+  Add a new multiplexer named `<prompt name>`.
 This is necessary if output should be sent to different frontends.
+This option must be used in conjunction with the `-f` frontend option

 * `-n`, `--defaultname`

-  Default multiplexer capability to use.
+  Default name for the multiplexer prompt.
 Default: `cons`.

 * `-t`, `--timestamp`